 - Start frosting the entire cake top and sides.

-- Decorate it however you wish with chocolate curls, chocolate buttons, iced flowers, figurines or buttercream icing to create a design.
+- Decorate it with edible (gluten-free!) chocolate curls, chocolate buttons, iced flowers, figurines etc around the sides and on top of the cake.

 - Chill the cake for at least one hour before presenting it on a platter with birthday candles and more strawberries and a bowl of whipped cream.